-Today, I have an incredible companion planting chart to share with you for FREE!
+Today, I have an excellent companion planting chart to share with you.

-But first, let's briefly get into what companion planting is and why it's important.
+But first, let's briefly get into what companion planting is and why it can be useful.

 The plants are:

 This is an excellent example of vegetable companion planting.
 They all help each other, and they even work together to make a reasonably balanced meal.

 Just these 3 plants show us that companion plants can act as a scaffold, improve organic soil fertility, and decrease weeds and evaporation.
 Some of the other benefits might be: